Hildegard of Bingen: Visions

 It was between November 1147 and February 1148 at the synod in Trier that Pope Eugenius heard about Hildegard's writings.
-It was from this that she received Papal approval to document her visions as revelations from the Holy Spirit, giving her instant credence.
+It was from this that she received papal approval to document her visions as revelations from the Holy Spirit, giving her instant credence.

-On 17 September 1179, when Hildegard died, her sisters claimed they saw two streams of light appear in the skies and cross over the room where she was dying.
+On 17 September 1179, when Hildegard died, her sisters said they saw two streams of light appear in the skies and cross over the room where she was dying.